Portage County Court Records

 Searching Criminal Records

 The WCCA database is the primary tool for searching criminal case records.
-Users can locate cases by entering the defendant’s name and, optionally, a date of birth.
-The Register of Actions displayed in WCCA typically includes:
+Enter the defendant's name and, optionally, a date of birth.
+The Register of Actions in WCCA typically includes:

-For the actual documents—such as the criminal complaint, plea agreement, or sentencing order—a request must be made to the Clerk of Circuit Court, either in person or by mail.
+For the actual documents — such as the criminal complaint, plea agreement, or sentencing order — you'll need to make a request to the Clerk of Circuit Court, either in person or by mail.

 Criminal History and Background Checks

-Portage County criminal records form part of a broader picture that may also include records held by:
+Portage County criminal records are part of a broader picture that may also include records held by:

-A formal criminal background check through the Wisconsin DOJ requires completion of a records request form and payment of the applicable fee.
+A formal criminal background check through the Wisconsin DOJ requires completing a records request form and paying the applicable fee.
 These checks return information from all Wisconsin counties, not just Portage County.

 Arrests and Jail Records

-The Portage County Sheriff’s Office manages the county jail and maintains arrest logs and inmate records.
-Inquiries about current inmates or recent bookings can be directed to the Sheriff’s Office.
-The Portage County Jail is located at:
+The Portage County Sheriff's Office manages the county jail and maintains arrest logs and inmate records.
+Inquiries about current inmates or recent bookings can be directed to the Sheriff's Office:

 Portage County Sheriff's Office